 While you should always try to make informed financial decisions, it’s especially important to understand the impact of financial education during each life stage.

-Here are three ways you can sharpen your financial knowledge and understand what financial literacy means for every age.
+Here are a few ways you can sharpen your financial knowledge and understand how to grow your financial capabilities at every age.

 Now may be the perfect time to address the importance of financial education with children and teens.
-Many schools incorporate basic financial lessons, but at home you can also introduce financial literacy topics and money management, including:
+Many schools incorporate basic financial lessons, but at home you can also introduce financial topics and money management, including the below tips.

 Children like to be given opportunities to show their responsibility.
 One way to do just that is by setting up their own youth savings account.
 Not only does this give them a financial foundation, but it also allows them to make measurable savings goals.
 As children approach their teens, discuss a car-buying goal and keep them involved in the savings process.